ljohnso16/Trackable-Wordpress/README.md

-<p>This isntall of wordpress allows one to manage their themes and plugins in a git repository,
+<p>This install of Wordpress allows one to manage their themes and plugins in a git repository,
 while at the same time keep a reference to the core WordPress files, and allows for easy updating of Wordpress core files</p>